szymonklimek/projects-infra/components/observability/README.md

 Observability solution from this directory consists of:
 1. [Open Telemetry Collector](https://opentelemetry.io/docs/collector/) located in [otel_collector](./otel_collector)
-   1. Setup contains config and Dockerfile that builds custom image with configured collector
-   2. The collector could be deployed using Docker Compose and exposed to public
+   1. The collector could be deployed using Docker Compose and exposed to public
 2. Setup for applications that writes logs and traces:
    1. Grafana Loki - logs
    2. Grafana Tempo - traces